Learn to Differentiate and Care for the 7 Types of Emotional Pain

-Shoulder pain can feel like a heavy load, like a backpack you are carrying around with you, loaded with your own problems and those of others.
+Emotional pain that manifests in your shoulders can feel like a heavy load, like a backpack you’re carrying around with you, loaded with your own problems and those of others.

 Remember you can’t carry the whole world on your shoulders.
 Allow others to be responsible for their own problems.

-It is essential to think about yourself and this is the only way to minimize this load.
+It’s essential to think about yourself, this is the only way to minimize this load.

 5. Stomach pains

-This happens when you are in an uncomfortable situation and you’re not able to digest what is going on in your life.
+This happens when you’re in an uncomfortable situation and you’re not able to digest what’s going on in your life.

 It may be that unexpected situations are happening where you’re not willing to yield because you don’t accept the changes.

-- It is essential to accept others and admit that there are different ways of seeing life.
+- It’s essential to accept others and admit that there are different ways of seeing life.

 - This way you can open up, be more tolerant and for sure be happier.